Migacz85/track-laptop-usage/README.md

 On arch/manjaro run:
 - `bash install.sh`

-To use face recognition before suspending computer and showing small notification how long you was away from last time (and more):
+To start tracking time - and suspending computer shortly after when you are away.
-- `bash active.sh start_power_management.sh`
+- `bash start_power_management.sh`

+Or if you want just to track time without controlling when your laptop will be suspended, start this script on every start of your system:
+(Beware that way you will track how long your computer was turn on.)
+- ` bash track-laptop-usage.sh daily daily-laptop.log
+    bash track-laptop-usage.sh hourly hourly-laptop.log `

+To show plot you need to run:
+- `bash show-graph.sh`

-3 Settings
+# Settings

 You can set settings in `power_management.set` for example:
 `bash